dotmaz/tesla-spotify/README.md

 # Tesla Spotify App

-An in-car web browser spotify app that can be augmented to the default in-car Spotify app's experience.
+An in-car web browser spotify app that can be augmented to the default in-car Spotify app's experience, adding smart playlist functionality and infinite scroll.

 ## Recommended IDE Setup